ocpi/ocpi/mod_tariffs.md

 ### 1.1 Push model

-When the CPO creates Tariff(s) they push them to the eMSPs by calling [POST](#221-post-method) on the eMSPs Tariffs endpoint with the newly create Tariff(s)
+When the CPO creates a new Tariff they push them to the eMSPs by calling the [PUT](#222-put-method) on the eMSPs Tariffs endpoint with the newly create Tariff object

-Any changes to the Tariff(s) in the CPO system are send to the eMSP system by calling [PUT](#222-put-method) on the eMSPs Tariffs endpoint with the updated Tariff(s).
+Any changes to the Tariff(s) in the CPO system can be send to the eMSP system by calling either [PUT](#222-put-method) or [PATCH](#223-patch-method) on the eMSPs Tariffs endpoint with the updated Tariff obejct.

-When the CPO deletes a Tariff, they will update the eMSPs systems by calling [DELETE](#223-delete-method) on the eMSPs Tariffs endpoint, with the ID of the Tariff that is deleted.
+When the CPO deletes a Tariff, they will update the eMSPs systems by calling [DELETE](#224-delete-method) on the eMSPs Tariffs endpoint, with the ID of the Tariff that is deleted.

 ### 1.2 Pull model